Ustekinumab

 Signs to look out for include:

-• A rash or raised, itchy patches on your skin (hives)
+• A rash or raised, itchy patches on your skin.
+This is known as hives.

 After the allergic reaction has been treated, contact your IBD team to let them know what has happened.